 Food Grade Magnesium Oxide Uses

-agnesium Oxide is often used as a Constipation Relief because it is not easily absorbed by your body.
+Magnesium Oxide is often used as a Constipation Relief because it is not easily absorbed by your body.

 What doesn't get absorbed by your body for nutritional uses, gets deposited into your colon.

 Magnesium Oxide has also been used for lots of medical research project because it has been along so long.
 The interesting thing is that even though it has a low absorption rate, it still shows good efficacy.
-Just think how much better results you would get from products like Magnesium Citrate or Magnesium Chloride.
+Just think how much better results you would get from products like Magnesium Citrate or Magnesium Bisglycinate.

 - Dean, C. (2007) The Magnesium Miracle.
 Ballantine Books, ISBN-13: 9780345494580